 “Services” means mobile device messaging services and related services to be provided by HSL to the Customer as specified in Part 3 of the Schedule;

-“SMSCarrier” means those services (if provided) set out in Part 3 of the Schedule;
+“SMSCarrier” means the service (if provided) set out in Part 3 of the Schedule;

 “SMS Gateway” means the system consisting of a networking infrastructure incorporating software operated by HSL, and used for the provision of mobile device messaging services to the Customer;

-“Specification” means the general specification for SMSCarrier as set out in Part 3 of the Schedule.
+“Specification” means the general specification of the Services as set out in Part 3 of the Schedule.

 2. PROVISION OF SERVICES TO THE CUSTOMER